saibot4fun/node/README.md

 # Hammer / More Generator Routes And Views

-A Node.js, Express, MySQL, Passport, Jade starter kit.
+A Node.js, Express, MySQL, Passport, Jade starter kit, more generator crud

 ## Screenshot